-MultiPartEncrypted mpe = new MultiPartEncrypted(); // can setup parameters for how you want to encrypt the // message otherwise it will use the user's preferences // set the content you wish to encrypt (to encrypt multiple // contents a multipart/mixed block should be used) String ourContent = "Please encrypt me!"; mpe.setContent(ourContent);

 '''

+MultiPartEncrypted mpe = new MultiPartEncrypted();

+// Can setup parameters for how you want to encrypt the

+// message; otherwise, it will use the user's preferences.

+// Set the content you wish to encrypt (to encrypt multiple

+// contents a multipart/mixed block should be used)

+String ourContent = "Please encrypt me!";

+mpe.setContent(ourContent);

 MimeMessage m = new MimeMessage(session);

 m.setContent(mpe);

 '''

 The message will be encrypted when the message is sent.
-There will be other methods which would allow the setting which encryption scheme is used and the keys involved.
+There will be other methods that allow the setting of which encryption scheme shall be used, and the keys involved.

-The version is very similar to the Encrypted Message version, except that a MultiPartSigned object is created instead.
+Creating a Multipart Signed message is very similar to creating a Multipart Encrypted message, except that a Multipart Signed object is created instead.